Friday, March 12, 2010

 05 San Marino

-B: Lord Of The Rings leftover Nicola Della Valle clearly had his high school creative writing lessons in mind when penning the opening line here: “Mai avrei pensato a te come mia complice” makes you wonder immediately where the rest of it is heading.
+B: Lord of the Rings leftover Nicola Della Valle clearly had his high school creative writing lessons in mind when penning the opening line here: “Mai avrei pensato a te come mia complice” makes you wonder immediately where the rest of it is heading.

-V: Another great looking stage; pity more isn’t made of the lighting.
+s a pity more isn’t made of the lighting.
 The vocals are more successful as the centrepiece here than they are with Moldova.

 06 Belgium